 Data availability: The authors declare that the data supporting the findings of this study are available within the paper and its Supplementary information files.
 Additional and relevant data are available from the corresponding authors on reasonable request.
 All data are available at ERDA repository of University of Copenhagen.

-Code availability: Codes used for localization, extraction of single-molecule trajectories and HMM fitting will be fully available on Hatzakislab github after peer review acceptance.
+Code availability: Codes used for localization, extraction of single-molecule trajectories and HMM fitting can be found at doi:10.5281/zenodo.7341165.

 Bibliography